Jacky96Cheung/COMS4761_Project/README.md

 hybridization and PhosphoTrap metrics available in an attempt to find a linear relationship between the two data.

-plot_script.R makes differential expression plots from the sleuth object generated in the above code.

 IDR.R is used to generate the t vs. psi plots of in-situ hybridization data against PhosphoTrap data